the-matrix/the-matrix.github.io/_posts/2015-06-24-a-functional-for-comprehension.md

 At the moment, I'm trying to figure out how to fire off each of the clauses as asynchronous items.
 I may fail  at this, but in any event the FFor construct will make it into a Packagist format some time soon.

+## Addendum

+Having had a bit of time to think about this, it really is a form of a builder pattern.
+With this in mind, I've renamed it, modified it and made it a bit more generic.
+It is still synchronous, but the async stuff is under way.
+You can find the soon to be `packaged for packagist` library in my [Assembler Library](https://github.com/chippyash/assembler-builder-pattern)

+Run the examples/OneManCoffeeShop.php script to see it in action.

+Check out this blog later for an article that explains how it works, there are some neat tricks involved, or simply read the source code ;-)